jwharm/java-gi/README.md

 }
 ```

+- Furthermore, you must set the Java language version to 20.

 - While the Panama foreign function API is still in preview status, set the `--enable-preview` option to the compile and execution tasks.
 To suppress warnings about native access, also add `--enable-native-access=ALL-UNNAMED`.

-See [this `build.gradle` file](https://github.com/jwharm/java-gi-examples/blob/main/Calculator/build.gradle) for a complete example.
+See [this `build.gradle` file](https://github.com/jwharm/java-gi-examples/blob/main/HelloWorld/build.gradle) for a complete example.

 - If your application has a `module-info.java` file, add `requires org.gnome.gtk;` to it.
 - Write, compile and run a GTK application: